Lesson Seven: Letter to an Elected Official

 U.S. Refugee Policy

-President Trump's Plan: The President's plan to keep terrorists out of the U.S.
+President Trump's Plan: The President's plan to resume the refugee program with enhanced vetting.

 Step Two - Drafting a Letter to an Elected Official